 Fill a bowl up with water and add about a half cup to one cup of vinegar.
 Microwave for three minutes, then keep it in for another five.
 Once you remove the bowl, take a damp cloth or paper towel and wipe out the inside of the microwave.
-Similar to the lemon and vinegar solution, you can dip the cloth for extra cleaning power against the pieces that are really stuck on the walls.
-(If you want to learn how to clean your Keurig, it's a little more complicated — but you can still do it with vinegar!)
+Similar to the lemon and vinegar solution, you can dip the cloth in the mixture for extra cleaning power against the pieces that are really stuck on the walls.
+(If you want to learn how to clean your Keurig, it’s a little more complicated — but you can still do it with vinegar!)

 How to Clean a Microwave With Lemon